 Applications are no longer being accepted for the 2013 Spring Internship Program.
 Please check back next summer to apply for the 2014 Senate Democrats Internships.

-The Senate Democrat caucus offers spring-semester internships to college sophomores, juniors, seniors, graduate students and recent graduates.
+The Senate Democratic caucus offers spring-semester internships to college sophomores, juniors, seniors, graduate students and recent graduates.
 Applicants must be:

 - Indiana residents enrolled in higher-education institutions in or out of state, OR